-Despite this past weekend’s heavy snowfall in many parts of the region, the thaw’s not too far off now.
-It’ll soon be time to think about putting in the early plants like kale or spinach.
+With all the early blooming we’ve seen this year, it’ll soon be time to think about putting in the hardy plants like kale or spinach.
 When’s the best time to plant and harvest?
 Well, you might rely on your own experience, dumb luck, or more likely consult an almanac.
 Llewelyn Moon Sign’s started up in 1935, and Farmer’s Co-op calendar’s been around for awhile.
 But the gold standard was, and still is, the Old Farmer’s Almanac.

 Originally known simply as ‘Farmers Almanac,’ it issued long-range weather forecasts, based on obscure interpretations of natural phenomena, long before any weather service existed, and generations of farmers have planted and harvested according to its advice.
 First published by Robert B. Thomas in 1792 (for the year 1793), it went on to outlast dozens of competitors.
 And like an early Reader’s Digest, it hasn’t tampered too much over the years with its winning formula of long-term weather predictions, planting schedules, astronomical tables, astrological lore, recipes, anecdotes, and sundry pleasantries of rural interest.